jmc100/scrollspy/README.md

 # scrollspy
-A demonstration of a scroll spy effect
+A demonstration of a scroll spy effect.
+Credit: This is created by Bramus, link: https://codepen.io/bramus/pen/ExaEqMJ?editors=0010